In Throes of Increasing Wonder...: Critical reception

 The episode was met with critical acclaim.
 On the review aggregator Rotten Tomatoes, it holds an approval rating of 100% based on five reviews, with an average rating of 8.8/10.
-Tony Sokol of Den of Geek gave the episode a rating of 5/5 stars and said, "'In Throes of Increasing Wonder' is a fully satisfying introductory course, serving up preface as first chapter. [...]
+Tony Sokol of Den of Geek gave the episode a rating of 5 out of 5 stars and said, "'In Throes of Increasing Wonder' is a fully satisfying introductory course, serving up preface as first chapter. [...]
 [It] is a hunt, and at the end, viewers will be trapped.
 It opens a whole new vein."
 Sokol also praised the production design, tone, characterization, and performances of Anderson and Reid.
-Kathleen Walsh of Vulture gave it 4/5 stars and praised its writing, premise, and the whole sequence at the church.
-From Greg Wheeler of The Review Geek, it also received 4/5 stars.
+Kathleen Walsh of Vulture gave it 4 out of 5 stars and praised its writing, premise, and the whole sequence at the church.
+From Greg Wheeler of The Review Geek, it also received 4 out of 5 stars.
 In his review, Wheeler wrote, "Interview With The Vampire gets off to a good start, with some beautiful cinematography, gorgeous characterization and a smart premise."
-Whitney Evans of TV Fanatic gave it a score of 4.8/5 and lauded the performances of Anderson and Reid.
+Whitney Evans of TV Fanatic gave it a score of 4.8 out of 5 and lauded the performances of Anderson and Reid.
 Sean T. Collins of Decider, called it a "marvelously melodramatic production" and praised Jones' writing, Taylor's directing, Hart's score, the costumes, set design, and Anderson's and Reid's performances.
 In his review of the first season, Daniel Fienberg of The Hollywood Reporter praised Jones' writing and Taylor's directing in the episode, especially for making sense of the relationship between Louis and Lestat and "[letting them] embrace their queer identities."

 The episode was listed by several publications as one of the best television episodes of 2022. /Film ranked it as the tenth best TV episode of the year and wrote, "'In Throes of Increasing Wonder...' is the dazzling, Alan Taylor-directed first outing that seamlessly melds Rice's existing story with new updates, and introduces a firecracker cast led by Jacob Anderson's brooding Louis, Eric Bogosian's deadpan reporter Daniel, and the wild-eyed, delightfully malevolent vampire Lestat, embodied perfectly by Sam Reid. [...]
 [It] is a variety pack of indelibly dark and entertaining moments. [...]
 [It] also grounds the story in genuine emotion, revealing the unique strain Louis faces as a Black businessman in 1910 New Orleans."
 Meanwhile, Primetimer included it in its unraked list of "Best TV Episodes of 2022".
 Syfy Wire listed the episode as one of the "best sci-fi and horror TV episodes of 2022" and said that it was "smart, richly produced, and perfectly acted" and that it "[gave us] a fresh take and an updating of Rice's book and mythology that honors her world but also in some ways makes it better."
 In addition, TV Guide included it in its "6 Shows and Episodes That Blew Up the Group Chat in 2022" list.